 First oﬀered in 2018, this ground-breaking program is the culmination of years of meaningful partnership and collaboration with Yukon First Nations.
 It aims to build northern leadership capacity by providing students with the values, knowledge and skills to work collaboratively within the unique governance landscape of the North.

-Prior experience in any of the following will be considered assets: mentoring other faculty members, teaching Indigenous students and/or students in remote communities, curriculum development and program assessment, teaching through distance-education technologies, teaching in an adult-education environment.
+Prior experience in any of the following will be considered assets: teaching Indigenous, students and/or students in remote communities, curriculum development and program assessment, teaching through distance-education technologies, teaching in an adult-education environment.

 |Start Date||Between July 5, 2021 and August 2, 2021|

 |Salary||$41.92 To $49.90 Per Hour Based On 75 Hours Bi-weekly|